rricharz/pi-top-setup/README.md

 > Device manager.
 See the instructions for uninstalling them at the links above.

 The pi-top Device Manager is automatically installed with the latest software for the pi-topSPEAKER or pi-topPULSE.
-It can also be installed with the following commands:
+It can also be installed with the following commands.

 ```
   sudo apt update
   sudo apt upgrade
-  sudo apt install pt-hub
+  sudo apt install pt-device-manager
-  sudo systemctl disable pt-display
 ```

-If you want to understand the consequences of the last line above (disable pt-display), see issue #2 in this repository.
+If you had installed pt-hub earlier, see at the bottom of this page on how to upgrade your software.

 If you are installing this software on a pi-top rev 1 or pi-topCEED, make sure that spi is enabled in menu->Preferences->Raspberry Pi Configuration.